 CFO, Xref Limited (ASX:XF1), Head of Accounting, Xero

 James is an award winning chartered accountant with an entrepreneurial spirit.

-James’ former roles include Director, CTO and Owner of EFS Strategic, and Founder of Shoebaby.
+James’ former roles include Director, CTO and Co-Founder of EFS Strategic, and Co-Founder of Shoebaby.

-In 2013, James received a Recognition Award for his ongoing commitment to the Macquarie University Faculty of Business and Economics.
-James is a guest lecturer at both Swinburne University of Technology and Macquarie University, and is the Treasurer & NED for Kids West Western Sydney Pediatric Fund Raising Inc.
+In 2013, James received a Recognition Award for his ongoing commitment to the Macquarie University Faculty of Business and Economics where he continues to be a guest lecturer and is the Treasurer & NED for Kids West Western Sydney Pediatric Fund Raising Inc.

 Founder & CEO, BrandHook

 Pip is the Founder and CEO of BrandHook, an award winning keynote speaker, regular industry commentator, and thought leader.
 Pip has worked on both agency and client side having started her career in the UK in 1992.